brownzilla/toontown-online-patcher/README.md

 PATCHER_BASE_URL=http://yourwebsitehere.com/launcher/current
 ```

 **WARNING:** This is designed for people who simply want to be able to reconnect to the original Toontown Online game.

-This provides **no database functionality** and cannot be used in any way possible other than to test with things.
-Please, be smart with this.
+## Credit:
+Original work done by [bradonberney](https://github.com/brandonberney)
+Rework and Security fixes completed by [brownzilla](http://github.com/brownzilla)